 The Johannesburg City Sightseeing bus was launched in 2013, joining an impressive group of more than 100 major cities across six continents, including Cape Town.
 Even more impressive was that the Joburg bus won an award for Best New City Sightseeing Operator of the Year, in 2014, beating other contenders like Miami in USA and Cordoba in Spain.

 We set off to explore the inner city and I learnt a few things that I didn’t know before despite having lived here most of my life.
 Did you know that Johannesburg is one of very few large metropolitan areas in the world not built near a sea or a major river?
-And that it is an incredibly high city, sitting 6 000 feet above sea level?
 It is also, by international city standards, quite young, starting life in 1886 as a temporary gold-rush shanty town, not expected to last more than a decade.

 There are 12 stops on the Joburg route.
 Tourists can get off the bus at any of the designated stops, explore the region at their leisure, and then catch a later bus to move to the next stop.
 We didn’t get off at every stop, having visited some of them before yet it was interesting to gain a better perspective on them from the bus.
 We wove through the streets of Braamfontein, Johannesburg CBD and Newtown and passed the stops at the Mining District Walk, Gandhi Square and the Origins Centre at Wits.